FinTech has reached a tipping point. Startups are no longer focused on niche use cases and are beginning to operate at a much larger scale.

 One thing’s for sure, with the top tech companies entering the market, the new year is going to bring further product launches, partnerships, and lucrative acquisitions.

 2019 was an excellent year for blockchain.
-The technology is coming close to having a tangible impact on real-world problems, and the world’s governments are paying close attention.
+Technology is coming close to having a tangible impact on real-world problems, and the world’s governments are paying close attention.

 The introduction of the Lightning Network last year paved the way for instant blockchain-based cryptocurrency transaction settlements.
 Not only does this layer-2 payment protocol increase transaction speeds, but it also decreases the associated charges.

 As the year goes on, we are going to see the emergence of more nodes, channels, and applications that are going to take market efficiency to a new level.

 With the increase in concerns over the security and privacy of transactions within the market, some companies have responded with new privacy tools.
 EY, for example, has developed a new set of protocols called Nightfall to make transactions over the Ethereum ecosystem completely private.